 I2C1 also goes to the J22 connector and can be used to attach external sensors.

 Here is an example for building the Hello World application.

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=96b_wistrio .. # Now run ninja on the generated build system: ninja
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=96b_wistrio samples/hello_world # Now run ninja on the generated build system: ninja -C build

 96Boards WisTrio can be flashed by two methods, one using the ROM bootloader and another using the SWD debug port (which requires additional hardware).

 Flashing using the ROM bootloader requires a special activation pattern, which can be triggered by using the BOOT0 pin.
 The ROM bootloader supports flashing via UART, and I2C but this document describes the UART case only.
 You can read more about how to enable and use the ROM bootloader by checking the application note AN2606 .

 Using ROM bootloader:¶

 - Connect 96Boards WisTrio to your Linux PC using, USB-Micro to USB-A cable.

 - ROM bootloader can be triggered by the following pattern: